-22 See Enriques 2015, pp 15-21.
+22 See Enriques (2015), at pp 1521.

-23 For an overview see Enriques et al. 2017, pp 147-165.
+23 For an overview see Enriques et al. (2017), at pp 147-165.

-24 See infra, section II.B.
+24 See infra, Section 2.2.
 We are aware that not all commentators advocating the introduction of a special regime for groups argue that wholly owned groups and MCOGs should be subject to the same set of special rules.
 To the contrary, many argue that some form of additional protection should be put in place where there are minority shareholders at the subsidiary level.
-See, e.g., the position of the Forum Europaeum on Company Groups recalled infra, note 76 and accompanying text.
+See, e.g., the position of the Forum Europaeum on Company Groups recalled infra, n.
+76 and accompanying text.
 However, the fact remains that in many national group laws, as well as in the policy proposals of most group law supporters, deviations from ordinary corporate law rules against unfair self-dealing are established also for MCOGs.